Get a 'heads up' on concussion information

-A concussion is a traumatic brain injury.
-It can be caused by a direct blow to the head, face or neck, or a blow elsewhere on the body, which transmits force to the brain.
-It injures both brain cells and the blood vessels that feed them.
+A concussion is a complex process affecting the brain, and is induced by traumatic biochemical forces.
+It can be caused by a direct blow to the head, face or neck, or a blow elsewhere on the body which transmits force to the head.

 Symptoms of concussions usually fall into four categories: